Peter-Vanderhyde/Minecraft-Manager/README.md

 In order to add a world to the manager, you can either generate a new world, or use an existing world folder.

 #### Using an Existing World
-Place the world folder in the `worlds` directory created in your server directory.
-Next, go to `World Options` in the manager and hit `Add Existing`.
+1. Place the world folder in the `worlds` directory created in your server directory.
+2. Next, go to `World Options` in the manager and hit `Add Existing`.
 If this world has been used in the manager in the past, the version number should default to the previous version set.
 Otherwise, you can select the correct version for the world.
-Optionally, mark whether it is a fabric server or not.
+3. Optionally, mark whether it is a fabric server or not.

 > Note:
 Setting the world to a higher version than it was created in will likely successfully upgrade the world to a higher version (not guaranteed, though).
 However, it will never be able to be downgraded again.
-If you wish to do this, creating a backup of the world first may be recommended.
+If you wish to do this, perhaps create a backup of the world first.

 After you have added the new world, it will automatically update the list of worlds for yourself and all clients.